 If you’re from a community group in the Western Downs and need some extra help finding a grant opportunity or getting your funding application across the line, Kate Bradley is here to help.

-Kate Bradley has just started as the Community Grants Writer, a position funded by Shell’s QGC business and delivered by the Murilla Community Centre.
+Kate Bradley’s role is Community Grants Writer, a position funded by Shell’s QGC business and delivered by the Murilla Community Centre.

-Kate will be based across the region’s community centres, helping to research, identify and access funding opportunities.
-She’ll also work with community groups to build their grants-writing capacities, so they can secure additional investment.
+Kate is based across the region’s community centres, helping to research, identify and access funding opportunities.
+She also works with community groups to build their grants-writing capacities, so they can secure additional investment.

 “To be able to help community centres and community groups and contribute to the growth of the region, I couldn’t pass it up,” she said.